lanl/MATAR/README.md

 ```
 @article{MATAR,
 title = "{MATAR: A Performance Portability and Productivity Implementation of Data-Oriented Design with Kokkos}",
-journal = {accepted to Journal of Parallel and Distributed Computing},
+journal = {Journal of Parallel and Distributed Computing},
 pages = {86-104},
 volume = {157},
 year = {2021},